ssingh38566/Notify-Me/README.md

-The repository features a low level design implementation of the "Notify Me" functionality which is pretty commonly seen in major E-commerce platforms.
+This repository features the implementations for frequently asked LLD Questions along with the most widely used Design patterns.